johnathanvman/F6/index.md

 						if(unit(s[2]).Positive && party.units.length == 2 && !unit(0).fled){
 							Entrys.push("CDOM bites down on SUB's neck and starts to drink.
 CSUB tells me not to give up as the color leaves her face")
 							Entrys.push("CDOM bites down on SUB's neck and starts to drink.
 CSUB tells me to keep fighting as she's drained by DOM!")
+							Entrys.push("CDOM bites down on SUB's neck and starts to drink.
+CSUB gives me a salute before passing out from bloodloss!")
 						}
 						if(unit(s[2]).Negative && party.units.length == 2 && !unit(0).fled){
 							Entrys.push("CDOM bites down on SUB's neck and starts to drink.
-CSUB calls out to me as she's drained by DOM.
+CSUB cries out for me as she's drained by DOM.
 She dies before I have a chance to save her!")
 						}
 						if(unit(s[2]).Slutty && unit(s[2]).willing && !unit(0).fled){
 							Entrys.push("CDOM bites down on SUB's neck and starts to drink.
 As SUB starts to get drained by DOM, she blows a kiss to me, and says she was hoping I'd be the one to eat her.
 I blow a kiss back as the color leaves her face.")